namukang/princetonroaring20.com/auditions.markdown

 from any genre of music.
 We recommend choosing a song that you're comfortable with and that demonstrates your vocal strengths.
-Just to give you some ideas, solos used by current members include: Someone to Watch Over Me, I Just Can't Wait to be King, Heartless, The Star-Spangled Banner, Somewhere Over the Rainbow, Walking in Memphis, and more.
+Just to give you some ideas, solos used by current members include: Someone to Watch Over Me, I Just Can't Wait to be King, Heartless, Somewhere Over the Rainbow, Walking in Memphis, and more.

 In the final portion of the audition, the group will join you for a blending exercise.
 Singers on your voice part will surround you, and